PinkRoccade-Local-Government-OSS/PinkWave/docs/managers/logging.markdown

         * report-0.csv

 ### Filename format
-- The file format for a log file is "report-{id}.csv".
-A report id is automaticly generated when testing with automate.py and start at 1.
+- A report-{id}.csv file is created when using automate.py.
+The report id is automaticly generated when testing with automate.py and start at 1.
-- A report-0.csv is created when using the CLI interface manually.
+- A report-0.csv file is created when using pinkwave.py.

 ### CSV logging format
 Each test will be logged in one line containing the following data fields: